1996 Ginebra San Miguel season: Summary

-Top draft pick Marlou Aquino debut with 29 points but Ginebra lost to Pepsi, 94-98, in their first game of the season on February 20.
+Top draft pick Marlou Aquino debut with 29 points but Ginebra lost to Pepsi, 94–98, in their first game of the season on February 20.
 Ginebra tied the record for the longest losing streak of 18 games (first set by Presto back in 1980) since dropping their final 17 games last season and dating back to the last year's Commissioner's Cup.
-In their next game on February 23, Ginebra finally snapped out of the long, losing skein by nipping San Miguel, 100-99.
+In their next game on February 23, Ginebra finally snapped out of the long, losing skein by nipping San Miguel, 100–99.
 The Ginebras lost three straight games and fell to one win and four losses before they ride high on a five-game winning roll.
-Their streak was stopped by Pepsi and they lost to Formula Shell on April 7 by one point, 84-85, on Ronnie Magsanoc's clutch-triple in the closing seconds.
-On April 14, Ginebra defeated Sta.Lucia, 73-70, for their seventh win and advances to the next round for the first time in four years.
+Their streak was stopped by Pepsi and they lost to Formula Shell on April 7 by one point, 84–85, on Ronnie Magsanoc's clutch-triple in the closing seconds.
+On April 14, Ginebra defeated Sta.Lucia, 73–70, for their seventh win and advances to the next round for the first time in four years.
 The Gins finish the eliminations with seven wins and seven losses.
 In the semifinal round, Ginebra won their first three outings before losing their next three games.
 They clinch a playoff for a finals berth by winning their last two matches against Shell and Purefoods.
-In the knockout game against Alaska on May 14 for the right to face Purefoods in the All-Filipino Cup finals, the Ginebras lost to the Milkmen, 83-96.
+In the knockout game against Alaska on May 14 for the right to face Purefoods in the All-Filipino Cup finals, the Ginebras lost to the Milkmen, 83–96.

-Import Henry James scored 48 points as Ginebra beats Mobiline, 117-107, in their first game in the Commissioners Cup on June 14.
+Import Henry James scored 48 points as Ginebra beats Mobiline, 117–107, in their first game in the Commissioners Cup on June 14.
 The Gins were tied with Sta.Lucia at the end of the eliminations with six wins and four losses behind Alaska's 8-2 won-loss slate.
-Ginebra won five of their first six games in the semifinals but Alaska got the first ticket to the finals by beating them, 102-98 on August 20, and Formula Shell earns a playoff by winning five games in the semifinals.
-On August 25, the Ginebras, which won over Shell in four previous meetings in the conference, lost in the playoff match to the Gas Kings, 86-89, as Shell import Kenny Redfield nailed a buzzer-beating triple with the huge crowd stunned in disbelief and the Ginebras were denied of a championship berth for the second time in the season.
+Ginebra won five of their first six games in the semifinals but Alaska got the first ticket to the finals by beating them, 102–98 on August 20, and Formula Shell earns a playoff by winning five games in the semifinals.
+On August 25, the Ginebras, which won over Shell in four previous meetings in the conference, lost in the playoff match to the Gas Kings, 86–89, as Shell import Kenny Redfield nailed a buzzer-beating triple with the huge crowd stunned in disbelief and the Ginebras were denied of a championship berth for the second time in the season.

-Reggie Fox played nine games in the Governors Cup and a hamstring injury forces Ginebra to replaced him with Fred Cofield going into their last two games in the eliminations.
+Reggie Fox played nine games in the Governors Cup and a hamstring injury forces Ginebra to replace him with Fred Cofield going into their last two games in the eliminations.
 After two failed trips to the finals in the first two conferences, Ginebra finally advances into the championship round for the first time in five years by winning over the San Miguel Beermen, three games to one, in the best-of-five semifinal series.
 Ginebra went up against Grandslam-seeking Alaska Milkmen in the Governors Cup finals and lost in the title series in five games as the Milkmen achieved the distinction of winning a Grandslam.